 But the cover.
 Can we talk about the cover for just a minute?
 I know there are different covers out there, but I had to deal with this one.
 I do like it as its own piece of art.
 It’s really pretty and definitely my style, I’m not discussing its artistic merits.
 My problem is its depiction of the two characters.
 Anyone, ANYONE, who has read the book would know that it’s not them.
 For starters, when has Park ever gone on a skateboard?
 If he has, the author has kept it from us.
 And then for the biggest culprit, the girl who is supposed to be Eleanor.
 Straight hair and super skinny?

 But at least it’s pretty, right?

-So, anyway, if you don’t know what else to read after The Fault in Our Stars and want to be punch in the feels with more cute romance than you can possibly handle, go for it.
+So, anyway, if you don’t know what else to read after The Fault in Our Stars and want to be punched in the feels with more cute romance than you can possibly handle, go for it.
 You can shake the fist at me later.